balthazarneveu/interactive_pipe/samples/readme.md

 These will be unrelated to interactivity or sliders or anything fancy here!

->The important point here is that if you build any library, **you may not want interactive_pipe to interfere with it or even be imported in you module**.
+>The important point here is that if you build any library, **you may not want interactive_pipe to interfere with it or even be imported in your module**.
 Let's keep functions as what they are, clean and simple without a relationship to GUI or interactivity.

 So let's define 3 very simple image processing functions: `exposure`, `black_and_white` & `blend`.